Berkeley Township, New Jersey: Education

 Central Regional High School with 1,568 students in grades 9–12.
 The high school district's board of education is comprised of nine members, who are directly elected by the residents of the constituent municipalities to three-year terms of office on a staggered basis, with three seats up for election each year.
 Seats on the high school district's board of education are allocated based on the population of the constituent municipalities, with Berkeley Township allocated five of the board's nine seats.

 Media

 The Asbury Park Press provides daily news coverage of the township, as does WOBM-FM radio.
 The township provides material and commentary to The Berkeley Times, which also covers news from Beachwood, Ocean Gate, Pine Beach and South Toms River as one of seven weekly papers from Micromedia Publications.

+WOBM-FM radio started broadcasting from Bayville in March 1968.
+The station relocated to studios in Toms River in 2013.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 266.02 mi of roadways, of which 220.88 mi were maintained by the municipality, 36.64 mi by The Ocean County Road Dept., 6.27 mi by the New Jersey Department of Transportation and 2.23 mi by the New Jersey Turnpike Authority.

 The Garden State Parkway is the primary access route, with two exits, exit 77 and exit 80 serving the township.
 U.S. Route 9 runs through the eastern-middle part of the municipality while Route 35 passes through briefly and ends at the park road for Island Beach State Park.
 A small section of Route 37 also passes through Berkeley Township, near its junction with Route 35.